 I had an unusually free childhood (lived in various group households, communes, and other intentional communities; traveled around the U.S., living in a Volkswagen bus; didn't go to elementary school).
 I feel very lucky to have grown up with so much freedom and so much support for self-teaching and intellectual curiosity.

-I moved here with my family, which includes me, my husband, my wife, and our young son whom we've raised since his birth as three equal parents.
-It's a relatively unusual family shape, but it's less unusual than you might think, because few three-parent families have the luxury of being as open about their lives as we can be.
-(And because TV and media attention to multiple-partner marriages tends to focus on religious groups in which wives are more like possessions for a husband to collect — as opposed to the much more common reality of equal/healthy relationships that are simply non-monogamous.)
+I moved here with my family, which includes me, my husband, my wife, and our son whom we've raised since his birth as three equal parents.
+Our family shape is less rare than you might think, because few three-parent families have the luxury of being as 'out' as we can be.
+(And because TV and media attention to multiple-partner marriages tends to focus on religious polygamy, in which wives are more like possessions for a husband to collect — as opposed to the much more common reality of equal, healthy relationships that are simply non-monogamous.)
 Our approach to honest non-monogamy is usually called polyamory.

 I want to help make our culture safer for every kind of family.
-One small step toward that ideal is for my family to be straightforward about who we are, dissolving misconceptions along the way.
-Another step is for me to focus, in some of my work, on queer and polyamorous themes and history.
-I'm doing this particularly in my long-term project Illuminated, in an opera I'm starting to research for development starting in 2013, and in occasional smaller-scale pieces.
+One step toward that ideal is for my family to be straightforward about who we are as a queer and poly family, dissolving misconceptions along the way.
+Another step is for me to focus, in some of my work (including an upcoming opera project), on queer and poly themes/history.

 Aside from music and activism-via-music, I'm interested in many creative, outdoors, and techy pursuits.
-I've done writing of many kinds (creative, scholarly, commercial, and more).
-During my early years in NYC, I was AOL Local's classical music writer and I contributed to various city guides, Gothamist, and even Shecky's Bar and Lounge Guide (which will surprise anyone who knows my lack of nightlife expertise :)).
-I love doing abstract and nature photography.
-I taught myself lots of tech stuff and I ended up working on Wall Street, writing web code, as another early-years job.
+I've done writing of many kinds (creative, scholarly, and commercial) and I love doing abstract and nature photography.
+During my early years in NYC, I taught myself lots of tech skills and I ended up working on Wall Street, writing web code for JPMorgan-Chase.
 (My last traditional job was in 2003-2005, teaching as part-time adjunct faculty at Fordham University's Lincoln Center campus.)

 I need green and trees around me, and I love walking, camping, and swimming in lakes and rivers.
-I feel well aligned with Buddhism and with (skeptical) Paganism, although I'm not a formal practitioner of either.
-I'm intensely focused and peaceful, and I've done some formal study of mindfulness.
+I feel well aligned with Buddhism, although I don't practice it formally.
+I'm deeply focused and peaceful, and I've done some formal study of mindfulness.
 I love exploring focus and mindfulness as part of creative practice.